Skip to main content

 Limits and subportfolios

-Limits you have defined on a portfolio take into account the contents of sub-portfolios - monitoring limits on the main portfolio level aggregates the main portfolio and all sub-portfolios' contents together.
+Limits you have defined on a portfolio take into account the contents of sub-portfolios - monitoring limits on the main portfolio level aggregates the main portfolio and all subportfolios' contents together.
 This allows you to very flexibly decide the "level" you want to perform limit analysis on - you can either monitor each portfolio separately, or build a sub-portfolio structure to aggregate different portfolios together to be monitored against a common threshold.
 For example, if you want to monitor limits on the contact level for a contact with multiple portfolios, define a main portfolio below your contact with the limits you want to use, and link all of your contact's portfolios as sub-portfolios to this main.

-Analyzing limits for one portfolio
+Analyzing limits

+• Analyzing limits for one portfolio.
 You can analyze all your portfolio's limits with the Analyze all limits button at the bottom of the Limits tab: This analyzes all limits linked to your portfolio on the current date.
 Alternatively, you can analyze post-trade limits, analyze pre-trade limits or analyze investment plan limits in corresponding tabs to only analyze limits on the selected level.

+• Mass-analyzing limits.
 You can mass-analyze multiple portfolios' limits at the same time through the Analyze limits button on the Portfolios view.
 This allows you to analyze all limits linked to your portfolios on the current date.
 Alternatively, you can analyze post-trade limits, analyze pre-trade limits or analyze investment plan limits to only analyze limits on the selected level.
+You can also automate limit analysis (see Automate limit analysis).

-Summary of limit analysis
+Results of limit analysis

 The results of the limit analysis are broken down into columns: